Japanese cruiser Ibuki (1907)

 Ibuki (伊吹) was the lead ship in the of armored cruisers in the Imperial Japanese Navy.
 Ibuki was named after Mount Ibuki, located between Gifu and Shiga prefectures in Honshū.
 On 28 August 1912, the Ibukis were re-classified as battlecruisers.

 Design and construction

 Problems with her turbine engines delayed the construction of Ibuki, and construction began almost two years later than her sister ship, Kurama, which used standard reciprocating engines.
-Ibuki was built at Kure Naval Arsenal and was laid down on 22 May 1907, launched on 21 October 1907, and commissioned on 11 November 1907.
+Ibuki was built at Kure Naval Arsenal and was laid down on 22 May 1907, launched on 21 October 1907, and completed on 1 November 1909.
+The ship served as a reserve ship until her formal commissioning on 1 December 1910.